Phoenix Personal Injury Attorneys / Phoenix Car Accident Attorneys

 Phoenix’s roads are among the most dangerous, with around 83 crashes occurring within the city limits daily and one fatality every other day.
 According to the city’s street transportation director, most accidents occur in underserved areas.

 The most common areas for car accidents in the city are intersections, with the most dangerous intersections including:

-Intersection accidents most commonly result from a driver failing to yield the right-of-way at stop signs and lights.
+Intersection car wreck accidents most commonly result from a driver failing to yield the right-of-way at stop signs and lights.
 In intersections, we commonly see broadside (T-bone) collisions, where the front of one car collides with the side of another.
 We also can see sideswipe collisions while on the road.